Pronovix/WalkHub/README.md

 Prerequisites

-Git
+- Git
-Drush
+- Drush

 Installation

-  - Go to the folder where you want to install the Distro i.e.
+  - Go to the folder where you want to install the Distro e.g.

-    $ cd /Users/Shared
+    cd /Users/Shared

-  - Copy and paste this into your shell to install everything:
+  - Copy and paste the following command into your shell terminal to install everything.
+This will create a folder with the name walkhub inside your chosen installation directory:

-    $ curl -L -s http://goo.gl/dXUbub | bash
+    curl -L -s http://goo.gl/dXUbub | bash

     What it will do:

     - Clone Drupal from drupal.org
     - Clone WalkHub repo
     - Build a Distro that contains a profile called walkthrough
     - Run build script that will download Drush if necessary, build the site.

   - Now you can install your distro site using your browser.
-If you want to use drush, you can use the commands below.

-    Change the parameters as necessary:
+Alternatively, if you want to use drush, you can use the commands below, changing the parameters as necessary:

-    $ cd walkhub/sites/default/
+    cd walkhub/sites/default/

-    $ drush si -y walkhub --db-url="mysql://root@localhost/walkhub" --site-name="WalkHub" --account-name=admin --account-pass=password --sites-subdir=default
+    drush si -y walkthrough --db-url="mysql://root@localhost/walkhub" --site-name="WalkHub" --account-name=admin --account-pass=password --sites-subdir=default